KarateTD/thebestdarngirls/README.md

 		</ul>
 	</li>
 	<li>index.js</li>
-	This contaions the code with helper functions for each Intent listed in the next section.
+	This contains the code with helper functions for each Intent listed in the next section.
 </ul>

 ## Installation